gangahasan/TODO-FE-App/README.md

 # 🛠️Features
 ## 🚀 Intuitive & User-Friendly Interface:

-## ADD TODO
+## Add Todo

   User can the new todo to the list with title and description,it is automatically added to the list, And I maintain a localStorage sync so todos persist after refresh.

   ![TODO Page](/src/assets/TodoPage.png)